 It’s important for smart leaders and governments to understand the potential of these tools if they are to help their organisations adapt and remain relevant.

-On June 5, as part of Vivid Ideas, engage2, The Mandarin and the Public Service Network bring you Democracy is being disrupted: Governing in the 21st Century, a ‘how to’ event that explores how governments might use these new tools to lead and represent more effectively.
+On June 5, in collaboration with Vivid Ideas, engage2 and The Mandarin bring you Democracy is Being Disrupted: Governing in the 21st Century, a professional development event that explores how governments might use these new tools to lead and represent more effectively.

 What’s on the agenda?

 Geopolitical security expert and Lowy Institute fellow Alan DuPont will open the panel, examining how democracy is being disrupted globally.
 Tom Burton, publisher of The Mandarin, will then chair a panel of experts in smart governance, democratic innovation and digital transformation for democracy including the NSW Information Commissioner, Elizabeth Tydd.

 What’s in it for you?

 This is a professional development event for government executives and advisors.
 It is focused around key areas such as:

 - What digital democracy means for government agencies

 - Why leading transformational change within your department is critical